 Definition of Myth

-Myth is a legendary or a traditional story that usually concerns an event, or a hero, with or without using factual or real explanations, particularly one concerning with demigods or deities, and describes some rites, practices and natural phenomenon.
+Myth is a legendary or a traditional story that usually concerns an event or a hero, with or without using factual or real explanations.
+These particularly concern demigods or deities, and describes some rites, practices, and natural phenomenon.
 Typically, a myth involves historical events and supernatural beings.
-There are many types of myths such as classic myths, religious myths, and modern myths etc.
+There are many types of myths, such as classic myths, religious myths, and modern myths.

 Characteristics of Myth

 Myths exist in every society, as they are basic elements of human culture.
-The main function of myths is to teach moral lessons and explain historical records.
-Authors of great literary works have taken their stories and themes from myths.
+The main function of myths is to teach moral lessons and explain historical events.
+Authors of great literary works have often taken their stories and themes from myths.
 Myths and their mythical symbols lead to creativity in literary works.
-We can understand a culture more deeply and in a much better way by knowing and appreciating its stories, dreams and myths.
-Myths came before religions and all religious stories are, in fact, retellings of global mythical themes.
-Besides literature, myths also play a great role in science, psychology and philosophy.
+We can understand a culture more deeply, and in a much better way, by knowing and appreciating its stories, dreams, and myths.
+Myths came before religions, and all religious stories are, in fact, retellings of global mythical themes.
+Besides literature, myths also play a great role in science, psychology, and philosophy.